 - Please let us know your school will be entering by emailing us at email@example.com.

 - Familiarise yourself with our Guidance Document for more on our category guidelines, student permission requirements and terms of entry.

-- Complete this entry registration form and submit your winning entries to email@example.com by the closing date.
+- Teachers to complete this entry registration form and submit winning entries to email@example.com by the closing date.
 Full details will be available later in 2022 when the competition opens.